Kfar Yona: History

+Kfar Yona Hunger Strike

+The first Palestinian mass hunger strike occurred in a prison in Kfar Yona on February 14, 1969, in conjecture with another hunger strike at a prison in Ramla.
+The Palestinian prisoners protested against poor quality food and meagre portions, against the ban on writing stationery.

 Neighborhoods

 Kfar Yona Alef

 The original ten homes and the first community building.
 The homes are small, one-story, private structures, with an average of three rooms each.
 The community building stands today empty and is falling into ruin, though the town council is interested in maintaining it for its sentimental and historical value.
 Alef also includes a new neighborhood accessed from the western entrance to the village, with recently built family homes and more under construction.
 The main avenue of this section of Alef is a street where residents of the village can be found walking or jogging at any hour.
-For the past year, the west entrance has had a gate and guard that operates from 11pm to 6am.
+For the past year, the west entrance has had a gate and guard that operates from 11 pm to 6 am.
 The whole village is policed by a volunteer guard force, supervised by a small professional security team, for which the town residents pay a small municipal tax.

 Kfar Yona Bet

 Cheaper apartment buildings, which are the first site of the village for visitors who enter from the eastern entrance.
 (Both entrances are on Highway 57, the eastern entrance is about 2 km further down the road than the western entrance, when driving from Highway 2, Israel's main Coastal Road).
-The east entrance is completely shut and locked from 11pm to 6am.
+The east entrance is completely shut and locked from 11 pm to 6 am.
 Bet also includes the New Project, which are lower apartment buildings, with bigger homes.
-The New Project on Menachem Begin Street faces the City Council building, the Community Center (funded by Jewish Federation of Greater Vancouver sister-city fundraising activities), the community basketball courts and water park (also a gift from Vancouver), and the Hadar Elementary School (Grades 1-6).
+The New Project on Menachem Begin Street faces the City Council building, the Community Center (funded by Jewish Federation of Greater Vancouver sister-city fundraising activities), the community basketball courts and water park (also a gift from Vancouver), and the Hadar Elementary School (Grades 1–6).
 Beyond the New Project, Bet includes more expensive townhouses and private homes.
 It also includes the Betzali Park.

 Heftziba

 Down Menachem Begin Street is Heftziba named for the construction company that built it.
-On top of the hill is an old mansion that belonged an Arab who married a Jewish woman.